jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 I am primarily testing with RPi3s, but I expect the code to work on any RPi since the underlying GPU is the same.

-I am testing with both an official [RPi 7" touchscreen][pi-display] and an HDMI 1080p display.
+I am testing with the following

+* The official [RPi 7" touchscreen][pi-display]
+* Standard HDMI 1080p displays
+* Adafruit [3.5 inch][pitft35r] and [2.8 inch][pitft28r] resistive touchscreen displays

+For the PiTFTs I'm using a nice little utility from Andrew Duncan called [raspi2fb][raspi2fb] to get the hardware accelerated graphics (i.e. QML) to show up on the SPI connected touchscreens.
+The *raspi2fb* utility is installed on all my *meta-rpi* images as are the DTS overlays for using the touchscreens.

+TODO: A more detailed write up on the RPi TFTs and *raspi2fb*.

 #### System Software